jan-bogaerts/mark/src/generated/mdc_cond_compress.md

 - The position-tracking service is monitored for changes to the selected text-fragment, and the corresponding tree node is selected.
 - The tree is displayed with lines.
 - The 'convertToTreeData' function creates a tree structure based on the data items, setting the parent-child relationships based on the level count of each item.
-# MarkdownCode > services > line parser
-- The line-parser service is a global singleton object that parses markdown lines and updates the text-fragments stored in the project-service.
-- It has the following functions:
-  - createTextFragment: creates a new text-fragment object.
-It takes a line and an index as input and performs several operations to extract relevant information from the line and store it in the text-fragment.
-  - calculateKey: calculates the key of a text-fragment based on its depth-level and the titles of previous fragments.
-  - clear: clears the fragmentsIndex list.
-- The parse function and related pseudo code are provided to demonstrate how the line-parser service can be used to handle different types of lines.
-# MarkdownCode > components > body > results view
-- Results-view component is at the bottom of the main body.
-- Users can see results generated by registered transformers for the selected text block.
-- Each transformer in the list creates a tab at the top left of the view.
-- The tab's title is the transformer's name.
-- The tab content displays a results-view-tab component.
 # MarkdownCode > services > position-tracking service
 - The position-tracking service is responsible for tracking the text-fragment that the user is currently working on.
 - It keeps track of the currently selected line number and the text-fragment related to that line.